 In this work, we propose Track–Detection Link Prediction (TDLP), a tracking-by-detection method that lies between heuristic-based association and fully end-to-end learning.
 TDLP formulates data association as a per-frame link prediction problem between existing tracks and current frame detections.
 Track and detection features are first embedded into compact vector representations, and link probabilities are then predicted between these vectors.
 A high-level overview is shown in Figure~\ref{fig:high_level}.
-TDLP learns association directly from data without handcrafted rules and maintains lower computational cost than end-to-end methods during both training and inference.
+TDLP learns associations directly from data without using any domain-specific heuristics and maintains a lower computational cost than end-to-end methods during both training and inference.
 To improve tracking accuracy, the method employs an architecture designed to model non-linear patterns in real-world data.
-It further supports feature aggregation from multiple modalities, including bounding boxes, appearance, and human pose keypoints.
+It further supports feature aggregation across multiple modalities, including bounding boxes, appearance features, and human pose keypoints.
 Even without appearance features, TDLP outperforms heuristic-based methods on datasets characterized by non-linear motion.
 When additional cues are incorporated, TDLP achieves state-of-the-art performance on DanceTrack~\cite{dancetrack}, SportsMOT~\cite{sportsmot}, SoccerNet~\cite{soccernet}, and BEE24~\cite{bee24}.
 The contributions of this paper are as follows:

-\begin{itemize} \item We propose TDLP, a learning-based association method that performs per-frame bipartite matching via link prediction, leveraging advanced motion modeling and multi-modal feature aggregation. \item We design a SORT-like tracking framework based on TDLP that surpasses the state of the art.
-Notably, when using only detector-provided bounding boxes, our method outperforms all heuristic-based trackers, including those that use object appearance cues. \item We analyze the proposed link-prediction formulation and compare it with alternative association methods such as metric learning, identifying the key factors that cause metric learning to underperform relative to our approach. \end{itemize}
+\begin{itemize} \item We propose TDLP, a learning-based association method that performs per-frame bipartite matching via link prediction, leveraging advanced motion modeling and multi-modal feature aggregation. \item We design a SORT-like tracking framework based on TDLP that surpasses the state-of-the-art.
+Notably, when using only bounding boxes provided by the detector, our method outperforms all heuristic-based trackers, including those that use object appearance cues. \item We analyze the proposed link prediction formulation and compare it with alternative association formulations such as metric learning, identifying the key factors that cause metric learning to underperform relative to our approach. \end{itemize}